History of Ybor City: Company town

 Another of Ybor's modifications to the company town model was that his community was not a one-(or even two-) company town.
 To increase the number of jobs (and thus the pool of available workers), Ybor encouraged other cigar manufacturers to move to his new colony by offering cheap land and a free factory building if they agreed to meet certain job-creation quotas.
 Even with these inducements, cigar workers and other cigar manufacturers were slow in coming to what was still a primitive settlement - few were willing to take the risk of moving to and buying a home in a new place that might not last.

 On April 13, 1886, Haya's factory produced the first Ybor City cigar.
 Ybor's factory followed suit a few days later.
 At the time, they still had less than 100 employees between them.

-Later in the same month, Key West suffered a fire that ravaged much of the city.
+Later in the same month, the Great Fire of Key West ravaged much of the city.
 Hundreds of homes and several cigar factories were destroyed, including Ybor's still-operational main location.
 Needing jobs and not willing to wait for their homes and workplaces to be rebuilt, many tabaqueros decided to pack up their surviving belongings and board a steamship for Tampa.
 The fire also encouraged several Key West cigar manufacturers to either build a branch factory in Ybor City or relocate altogether.
 Cigar makers in New York and Cuba also took note, and many followed suit in the coming years.

 More available jobs in the cigar industry attracted more residents.
 Cigar workers found ready employment in the ever-growing number of large factories and small storefront shops ("buckeyes") and came in ever-growing numbers.
 More immigration meant more amenities such as a wider range of businesses and more opportunities for social and cultural events, which in turn attracted more new residents, which attracted more businesses, etc. This cycle of growth lasted until the late 1920s, by which time Ybor City was home to hundreds of cigar making businesses and tens of thousands of permanent residents and had a thriving cultural scene.

 By the end of 1886, Ybor's and Haya's factories had combined to produce over 1,000,000 hand-rolled cigars in just over six months.
 This number would be dwarfed in the years to come.